-Wednesday, August 21: Theoretical Foundations
+Wednesday, January 15: Theoretical Foundations

 - Gould, Pellow, and Schnaiberg (2004), "Interrogating the Treadmill of Production: Everything You Wanted to Know About the Treadmill but Were Afraid to Ask."
 Organization and Environment. - Spaargaren & Mol (1992), "Sociology, Environment, and Modernity: Ecological Modernization as a Theory of Social Change."
-Society and Natural Resources. - Bernauer (2013), "Climate Change Politics."
-Annual Review of Political Science. - Aklin and Mildenberger (2020), "Prisoners of the Wrong Dilemma: Why Distributive Conflict, Not Collective Action, Characterizes the Politics of Climate Change."
+Society and Natural Resources. - Aklin and Mildenberger (2020), "Prisoners of the Wrong Dilemma: Why Distributive Conflict, Not Collective Action, Characterizes the Politics of Climate Change."
 Global Environmental Politics.

-Wednesday, August 28: Institutional Foundations
+Wednesday, January 22: Institutional Foundations